Life After a Felony Conviction

 If you want to see what this felon does in their free time – check out my YouTube Channel – Randym Essence.
-I also sell my crafts on Etsy and have a Zazzle store (link in menu) that features a variety of items.
-Check them out and help support my family with a purchase or two.
 If you’re a fellow writer or have a story you want to share on the blog or in a narrated video, get at me on Twitter and we’ll work something out – I love helping others out however I can when I can fit it into my insane schedule.

 Check out these great resources in the blog while you’re here – there’s online work tips, resume hints, interview tips, and more great resources!
 Check out the Amazon version of the Guide to Life below:

 Gift The Friendly Felon a Show of Support

 Blog costs are hitting hard this year after COVID19.
 Show your support for the blog with a gift.
 Sponsor page will be made soon!